Julian Savea: Hurricanes

 In 2012, Savea played in his second season for the Hurricanes.
 While he had a quiet 2011 season, his 2012 form earned him a call-up into the All Blacks for the three-test series with Ireland.

 Savea had a poor season in 2016 and was benched for the Hurricanes' last 3 matches of the season in the knockout rounds, with Jason Woodward, former All Black Cory Jane and James Marshall the team's preferred back three players by the end of the season.
 Savea was also benched for the semi-final against the Lions in Johannesburg the following year after Vince Aso returned from injury.
 Savea had been quiet all season, with Wes Goosen replacing him as the starting left wing for the draw to the Lions.

 Savea scored 50 tries for the Hurricanes during his Super Rugby career, which ended in 2018 after his signing to Toulon.
 Savea played 116 games for the Hurricanes during his Super Rugby career and is one of the most-capped Super Rugby players in history.
 Savea played his final game for the Hurricanes during the 2018 Super Rugby season's semi-final, against the Crusaders, on 28 July when the Crusaders knocked the Hurricanes out of the competition, with the Hurricanes losing 12-30.

 Wellington Lions

 He marked his first-class debut in July 2010 with a length of the field runaway try that clinched an ITM Cup pre-season win for the Wellington Lions over Canterbury.
 He started on the right wing in 12 of 14 ITM Cup games, scoring a further eight tries including a try on championship debut against Tasman and two more the following week against Otago.

 Savea was not selected for the All Blacks for the 2017 Rugby Championship, therefore played his first game for Wellington in four years on the right wing as a result.
 Following an injury to Brad Shields, Savea took over the team as captain until Shields returned from injury.

+In summer of 2023 Savea signed with Moana Pasifika, a team competing in the Super Rugby championship.